Answers to 10 common questions about Exam P

 The exam itself costs $225 (as of Oct 2019).

+You have to pay this exam fee each time you write it (even if you fail).
 That’s why my Study Strategy Program has a $225 Pass Guarantee – If you don’t pass, I pay your next $225 exam registration fee!

 When should I take Exam P

 Ideally you should wait to take Exam P until you’ve passed a few calculus courses.
 Calc 3 is the most advanced so if you’ve passed that it would be the perfect time to take Exam P.

 I have a post here about the best study guide for Exam P here.
 When you decide to write Exam P, you should definitely read that before purchasing your study guide.

-If you’re not in your second year of college yet, I you don’t need to consider taking any actuarial exams yet.
+If you’re not in your second year of college yet, you don’t need to consider taking any actuarial exams yet.
 It’s a bit too early.

 How many questions are on Exam P?